briankeegan/present-recollection-rails-api/README.md

     - [x] Migrate heroku - `heroku run rails db:migrate`

 3. Create connetion between user and gifts
-  - [ ] Creat migration `rails generate migration AddGiftToUser gift:references`
+  - [ ] ~~Creat migration `rails generate migration AddGiftToUser gift:references`~~
   - [x] Fix macros in model:
       - [x] Add `has_many` to users
       - [x] Add `belongs_to` to gifts
-  - [ ] Migrate, and double check
+  - [ ] ~~Migrate, and double check~~
   - [x] Update GiftController, as Gifts now belongs to User
   - [x] TEST!
+  - [x] All curls reqeusts are working.
+Time to do Front End!

-  - [ ] After testing, decided to rollback migration, and update initial scaffold created migration.
+ 4. After testing, decided to rollback migration, and update initial scaffold created migration.
+  - [x] Update heroku data base and push all changes.

 ### Useful heroku commands
   -  `heroku logs -t` - like rails s but for heroku